janasokolovic/banka-rest-servisi/README.md

-## **Opis projekta**
+## **Project Description**

-Projekat omogućava rad sa više resursa: **Klijent, Račun, Kartica, TipKartice, TipRačuna, Transakcija, Zaposleni, Kredit.**
-Za svaki resurs implementirane su **CRUD** operacije (Create, Read, Update, Delete), uz validaciju, obradu izuzetaka i logovanje.
+The project provides operations for multiple resources: **Client, Account, Card, CardType, AccountType, Transaction, Employee, Loan.**
+Each resource implements full **CRUD** functionality (Create, Read, Update, Delete), along with data validation, exception handling, and logging.

 ---

-## **Tehnologije i alati**
+## **Technologies and Tools**

 - MuleSoft Anypoint Studio
 - RAML (RESTful API Modeling Language)
-- MySQL baza podataka
+- MySQL database
-- JSON i XML formati razmene podataka
+- JSON and XML data exchange formats

 ---

-## **POST metode**
+## **POST Methods**

-Svaka POST metoda obezbeđuje:
-- vraćanje greške ako nedostaje podatak ili je pogrešnog tipa,
-- vraćanje greške ako se unese nepostojeći strani ključ,
-- obradu duplih vrednosti za podatke koji moraju biti jedinstveni (npr.
-JMBG, username, broj računa).

-**POST: TRANSAKCIJA** – dodaje novu transakciju u bazu.
-Svaka transakcija se upisuje u fajl sa prefiksom *internalERP* u XML formatu (lokacija: `src/main/resources/internalERP`).
-Ako je transakcija tipa *prenos* i iznos veći od 100, dodatno se upisuje i u JSON fajl sa prefiksom *chineseERP* (lokacija: `src/main/resources/chineseERP`).
-U tom slučaju, vrednost iznosa se u bazi i fajlu duplira.

-## **PUT metode**

-Svaka PUT metoda obezbeđuje:
-- vraćanje greške ako nedostaje podatak ili je pogrešnog tipa,
-- vraćanje greške ako se unese nepostojeći strani ključ,
-- vraćanje odgovora da li je podatak ažuriran ili kreiran kao novi.

-**PUT** metode proveravaju da li podatak postoji u bazi:
-- ako postoji – ažurira se,
-- ako ne postoji – dodaje se kao novi.
+Each POST method ensures:
+- returning an error if a required field is missing or of an incorrect type,
+- returning an error if a non-existing foreign key is entered,
+- handling duplicate values for fields that must be unique (e.g., JMBG, username, account number).

+**POST: TRANSACTION** – adds a new transaction to the database.
+Each transaction is written to a file with the *internalERP* prefix in XML format (location: `src/main/resources/internalERP`).
+If the transaction type is *transfer* and the amount exceeds 100, it is also written to a JSON file with the *chineseERP* prefix (location: `src/main/resources/chineseERP`).
+In such cases, the transaction amount is doubled in both the database and the file.

 ---

-## **GET metode**
+## **PUT Methods**

-Svaka GET metoda:
-- vraća sve podatke iz tabele,
-- vraća poruku ako tabela nema nijedan podatak.

-**GET: KLIJENT** – omogućava filtriranje po headeru `active` (true / false).
-Ako je uneta neka druga vrednost, vraća se poruka o grešci.
-Ako header nije naveden, vraćaju se svi klijenti.
+Each PUT method ensures:
+- returning an error if a required field is missing or of an incorrect type,
+- returning an error if a non-existing foreign key is entered,
+- returning a response indicating whether the record was updated or newly created.

+**PUT** methods verify whether the record already exists in the database:
+- if it exists – it is updated,
+- if it does not exist – it is created as a new record.

 ---

-## **GET BY ID metode**
+## **GET Methods**

-Svaka GET BY ID metoda vraća podatak po ID-u i:
-- vraća poruku ako podatak ne postoji u bazi,
-- upisuje preuzeti podatak u log fajl ako je potrebno.

-**GET BY ID: KLIJENT** – upisuje svaki pronađeni klijent u fajl `klijenti_log.json`.
-Isto važi za ostale entitete: **Račun, Kartica, TipKartice, TipRačuna, Transakcija, Zaposleni, Kredit.**
+Each GET method:
+- returns all records from the table,
+- returns a message if the table is empty.

+**GET: CLIENT** – allows filtering by the `active` header (true / false).
+If another value is provided, an error message is returned.
+If no header is provided, all clients are returned.

 ---

-## **DELETE metode**

-Svaka DELETE metoda:
-- briše podatak po ID-u,
-- vraća odgovor o uspehu brisanja,
-- ako ID ne postoji, vraća poruku o grešci,
-- ako je podatak strani ključ u drugim tabelama, brišu se i povezani podaci.
+## **GET BY ID Methods**

+Each GET BY ID method retrieves a record by its ID and:
+- returns a message if the record does not exist in the database,
+- logs the retrieved record to a file when applicable.

+**GET BY ID: CLIENT** – logs each retrieved client into the `clients_log.json` file.
+The same logic applies to other entities: **Account, Card, CardType, AccountType, Transaction, Employee, Loan.**

 ---

-## **Struktura baze podataka**

-Baza podataka obuhvata sledeće tabele:
-- **Klijent** – podaci o korisnicima (ID, ime, prezime, aktivnost, pol, korisničko ime, datum rođenja)
-- **Račun** – povezan sa klijentom
-- **Kartica** – povezana sa računom
-- **TipKartice** i **TipRačuna** – referentne vrednosti
-- **Transakcija** – sadrži sve transakcije i povezana polja
-- **Zaposleni** i **Kredit** – dodatni entiteti sistema
+## **DELETE Methods**

+Each DELETE method:
+- deletes a record by its ID,
+- returns a response confirming successful deletion,
+- returns an error message if the ID does not exist,
+- deletes all related records if the data serves as a foreign key in other tables.

 ---

-## **Statusni kodovi i greške**
+## **Database Structure**

+The database consists of the following tables:
+- **Client** – user data (ID, first name, last name, activity status, gender, username, date of birth)
+- **Account** – linked to the client
-- **200 OK** – uspešna operacija
+- **Card** – linked to the account
-- **201 Created** – novi resurs je kreiran
-- **400 Bad Request** – neispravan zahtev (nedostaje podatak, pogrešan tip)
-- **404 Not Found** – nepostojeći podatak
-- **409 Conflict** – duplikat podataka
+- **CardType** and **AccountType** – reference tables
-- **500 Internal Server Error** – greška u sistemu
+- **Transaction** – contains all transactions and related fields
+- **Employee** and **Loan** – additional entities within the system

 ---

-## **Naučene veštine i znanja primenjena kroz projekat**
+## **Status Codes and Error Handling**

+- **200 OK** – operation successful
+- **201 Created** – new resource created
+- **400 Bad Request** – invalid request (missing or invalid field)
+- **404 Not Found** – record does not exist
+- **409 Conflict** – duplicate data entry
+- **500 Internal Server Error** – system error

+---

+## **Skills and Knowledge Applied Through the Project**

-- Dizajn i implementacija REST API servisa
+- Design and implementation of REST API services
-- Korišćenje HTTP metoda i statusnih kodova
+- Use of HTTP methods and status codes
-- Integracija sistema sa ERP okruženjima (XML / JSON zapis)
+- Integration with ERP systems (XML / JSON data logging)
-- Validacija podataka i obrada izuzetaka
-- Rad sa bazom podataka i SQL skriptama
-- Verziona kontrola i rad sa GitHub platformom
+- Data validation and exception handling
+- Working with databases and SQL scripts
+- Version control and collaboration using GitHub